Get insider access

 2. Best QD-OLED TV

 This TV certainly offers standout picture quality, even when compared to the Sony BRAVIA 9 QLED.
 Unfortunately, its low-quality content smoothing isn't as good as the Sony, and it doesn't support Dolby Vision HDR or advanced DTS audio formats, making it a bit less interesting for home theater fans.
 Thankfully, it has a much wider viewing angle than the Sony, so it's the TV to get for a wide seating arrangement.
-Like the Sony, it supports VRR technology to minimize tearing in games, and it supports up to 4k @ 144Hz on all four of its HDMI ports (120Hz on the 83-inch size).
+Like the Sony, it supports VRR technology to minimize tearing in games, and it supports up to 4k @ 144Hz on all four of its HDMI ports (120Hz on the 42, 48, and 83-inch sizes).
 It has a near-instantaneous response time and less input lag than the Sony, so it's a better choice for competitive gamers.
-If you have money to burn, you could opt for the Samsung S95C OLED instead.
-It's brighter than the S90C, but for most people, it's not worth the significant price premium over its lower-tier sibling.

 See our review